tk397/vindecoder/README.md

-# VIN Decoder Web Tool
+# Global VIN Decoder Web Tool

 This is a simple, serverless web tool to decode a 17-character Vehicle Identification Number (VIN).
-It uses the free [NHTSA vPIC API](https://vpic.nhtsa.dot.gov/api/) to fetch vehicle data and display it.

-This project is built with plain HTML, CSS, and JavaScript and is designed to be deployed as a static site on platforms like **Cloudflare Pages**.
+This version has been upgraded to use the **API-Ninjas VIN Lookup API** to provide **basic global data** for vehicles from all over the world, not just the United States.

 ## Features

--   **VIN Validation**: Basic client-side check for 17 characters (excluding I, O, and Q).
--   **API Integration**: Fetches comprehensive data from the NHTSA `DecodeVinExtended` endpoint.
--   **Clean UI**: Simple, responsive interface to enter a VIN and view results.
+-   **Global Data**: Uses the API-Ninjas API to decode VINs from 180+ countries.
+-   **Core Details**: Returns Manufacturer, Model, Model Year, Country, and Region.
+-   **API Key Storage**: Securely saves your API key in your browser's `localStorage` so you don't have to re-paste it.
--   **Error Handling**: Displays clear error messages from the API or for invalid input.
+-   **Error Handling**: Displays clear error messages from the API.
--   **Zero Dependencies**: No frameworks, no build step.
-Just static files.

-## VIN Structure (Based on Wikipedia)

-A VIN is a 17-character code with three main sections:

-1.  **WMI (World Manufacturer Identifier)**: Positions 1-3.
-Identifies the manufacturer.
-2.  **VDS (Vehicle Descriptor Section)**: Positions 4-9.
-Provides details about the vehicle, such as model and body type.
-Position 9 is often a check digit.
-3.  **VIS (Vehicle Identifier Section)**: Positions 10-17.
-The unique serial number for the vehicle.
-Position 10 is used to encode the model year.
+-   **Static Site**: Built with plain HTML, CSS, and JavaScript.
+Perfect for **Cloudflare Pages**.

+## Why Not NHTSA?

+The previous version used the free US NHTSA API.
+That API only contains detailed data for vehicles sold in the United States.
+It will fail or return minimal data for VINs from Europe, China, or other regions.

+## Required Setup: API-Ninjas Key

+This tool **requires a free API key** to work.

+1. Go to [api-ninjas.com](https://api-ninjas.com/) and sign up for a free account.
+2. Go to your account dashboard.
+3. Find the "VIN Lookup" API and copy your personal API key.
+4. When you open the `index.html` page, paste this key into the "Your API Key" input field.

+The free plan includes **10,000 free requests per month**.

 ## Deployment to Cloudflare Pages

-This repository is ready to be deployed directly to Cloudflare Pages.

-### Step 1: Create a GitHub Repository

-1. Create a new repository on [GitHub](https://github.com/new).
-2. Name it `vin-decoder` (or any name you like).
-3. Push these files (`index.html`, `style.css`, `script.js`, `README.md`) to your new repository.
+1. Push these files (`index.html`, `style.css`, `script.js`, `README.md`) to a new GitHub repository.

-### Step 2: Deploy with Cloudflare Pages

-1. Log in to your [Cloudflare dashboard](https://dash.cloudflare.com/).
+2. Log in to your [Cloudflare dashboard](https://dash.cloudflare.com/).
-2. Go to **Workers & Pages** > **Create application** > **Pages** > **Connect to Git**.
+3. Go to **Workers & Pages** > **Create application** > **Pages** > **Connect to Git**.
-3. Select the GitHub repository you just created.
+4. Select the GitHub repository you just created.
-4. In the "Set up builds and deployments" section, you can leave all settings as default.
-Cloudflare Pages is smart enough to detect that this is a static site with no build step.
-    -   **Framework preset**: Select `None`.
-    -   **Build command**: (Leave blank)
-    -   **Build output directory**: (Leave blank or set to `/`)
+5. In "Set up builds and deployments," select `None` for the **Framework preset**.
-5. Click **Save and Deploy**.
+6. Click **Save and Deploy**.

-That's it!
-Your site will be live on a `.pages.dev` subdomain in about a minute.